Regions of Senegal

 • Pop-1970: 1970-07 population.

-2. 1984-03-24: Casamance region (FIPS code SG02) split into Kolda and Ziguinchor; Sine-Saloum region (SG06) split into Fatick and Kaolack; name of Cap Vert region changed to Dakar; name of Fleuve changed to Saint-Louis; name of Sénégal Oriental changed to Tambacounda.
+1. 1984-03-24: Casamance region split into Kolda and Ziguinchor; Sine-Saloum region split into Fatick and Kaolack; name of Cap Vert region changed to Dakar; name of Fleuve changed to Saint-Louis; name of Sénégal Oriental changed to Tambacounda.
+One effect of these changes was that every region was divided into three departments.

 Other names of subdivisions: